great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

 ## (Optional) Create a virtual environment

-   Although it is an optional step, the best practice when working with a Python project is to do so in a virtual environment.
-A virtual environment ensures that any libraries and dependencies that you install as part of your project do not encounter or cause conflicts with libraries and dependencies installed for other Python projects.
+   Although it is optional, the best practice when working with a Python project is to do so in a virtual environment.
+A virtual environment ensures that any libraries and dependencies you install as part of your project do not encounter or cause conflicts with libraries and dependencies installed for other Python projects.

    There are various tools such as virtualenv and pyenv which can be used to create a virtual environment.
 This example uses `venv` because it is included with Python 3.